Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

     - to run with drone’s live feed: `python3 CameraPublisher.py --live-feed`
     - to run on a static video: `python3 CameraPubilsher.py —no-live-feed`
         > NOTE: if running on a static video, replace `@CameraPublish.line76` with your pre-recorded video’s file path
-5. [Optional] On your external machine (your laptop or desktop), open a docker visualization GUI <br>
+5. On your external machine (your laptop or desktop), open a docker visualization GUI <br>
 	1. **On the host** Create a temporary container from the native `osrf/ros:noetic` image.
 Specify the environment variables and bind-mount volume (this command mounts (shares) the host's x11 unix socket)<br>
 		```
 		docker run -it --rm --net=host \